reverentgeek/blog/src/site/presentations.md

 ## Public Speaking without Barfing on Your Shoes

 Sooner or later, we are called on to speak.
 Out loud.
 In front of an audience.
-We may have to present something to our team, our management, or even a larger group of strangers.
+We may have to present something to our team, management, or even a larger group of strangers.
 Public speaking strikes fear into the hearts of nearly everyone, especially those of us who are very shy.
 Imagining people in their underwear does not help.

 I have been speaking at conferences, user groups, and meetups for many years.
 However, as a shy introvert, this is not something that comes naturally to me!
 If I can do it, so can you!
-In this fun and light-hearted talk, I want to share with you what I have learned from my hard-won experience.
+In this fun and light-hearted talk, I want to share what I have learned from my hard-won experience.
 Introverts and extroverts alike will walk away with practical tips on preparing and giving effective presentations.

 [Video](https://www.youtube.com/watch?v=oY_tMcZHwdc) | [Slides](https://speakerdeck.com/reverentgeek/public-speaking-without-barfing-on-your-shoes-codemash-2018)